Deterministic Barcoding in Tissue for Spatial Omics Sequencing

 Deterministic Barcoding in Tissue for Spatial Omics Sequencing (DBiT-seq) was developed at Yale University by Rong Fan and colleagues in 2020 to create a multi-omics approach for studying spatial gene expression heterogenicity within a tissue sample.
-This method can used for the co-mapping mRNA and protein levels at a near single-cell resolution in fresh or frozen formaldehyde-fixed tissue samples.
+This method can be used for the co-mapping mRNA and protein levels at a near single-cell resolution in fresh or frozen formaldehyde-fixed tissue samples.
 DBiT-seq utilizes next generation sequencing (NGS) and microfluidics.
 This method allows for simultaneous spatial transcriptomic and proteomic analysis of a tissue sample.
 DBiT-seq improves upon previous spatial transcriptomics applications such as High-Definition Spatial Transcriptomics (HDST) and Slide-seq by increasing the number of detectable genes per pixel, increased cellular resolution, and ease of implementation.

+A commercial implementation of DBiT-seq-based spatial omics has been developed by AtlasXomics, a Yale University spin-out that provides microfluidic chips and reagent kits for applying DBiT-seq to spatial ATAC-seq, CUT&Tag, and related assays on fresh-frozen and formalin-fixed paraffin-embedded tissue sections.

 Applications

 In multicellular systems the function of each individual cell is impacted by their spatial location and surroundings.
 Thus, implementation of DBiT-seq to profile both mRNA and protein levels across a tissue in a spatial context could lead to a better understanding of many biological processes.
 DBiT-seq can be utilized across many different fields such as oncology, developmental biology, and pathology.
 Use in developmental biology may lead to a better understanding of how organogenesis occurs, and in oncology it may provide more insight into the role of heterogeneity in tumorigenesis and progression.